Environmental activism

 Collaborations

-New York City master artist, Clemente Ettrick and Bárbara Martínez have been collaborating to bring a new dimension to TrashBata and its new iterations.
-TrashBata performances are accompanied by an exhibition of Mr. Ettrick’s visual interpretations of the essence of this project.Visit the Clemente’s Palette Virtual Gallery to enjoy the first official viewing of these works that also now for sale.
+New York City master artist, Clemente Ettrick and Bárbara Martínez collaborate to bring a new dimension to TrashBata and its new iterations.
+TrashBata performances are presented with alongside exhibition of Mr. Ettrick’s visual interpretations of the essence of this project.
+Visit Clemente’s Palette Virtual Gallery to see the works that are for sale.

 “Madre Agua” was a collaboration between TrashBata and Afro-Cuban dancer/musician Goussy Célestin in the Queensboro Dance Festival held on July 15, 2022.
 In it, Bárbara and Goussy used movement and interactive sound-making with the audience in this free “happening” in Travers Park in Jackson Heights, Queens.

-“Earth Day on the Mile” on April 22, 2023 was a day of art and culture at Sparkle on Stage on the Nautical Mile in Freeport, Long Island.
+April 22, 2023 was a day of art and culture at Sparkle on Stage on the Nautical Mile in Freeport, Long Island.
 This was a first-time collaboration with painter Clemente Ettrick and Operation SPLASH.

 The making of “TrashBata”